 Back up computer to an external hard drive

 Backing up your laptop or desktop is something you don't always think to do until you lose everything.
-Therefore if you have a bit of spare cash, it's worth buying an external hard drive like Western Digital's My Passport or one of LaCie's devices.
+Therefore if you have a bit of spare cash, it's worth buying an external hard drive - you can read our feature on the best ones here.

-Try not to just back it up on New Years day and then leave it for the next 12 months, but that is at least better than not at all.
+Try not to just back it up one day at the beginning of the year and then leave it for the next 12 months, but that is at least better than not at all.

 Sign up to Dropbox or Google Drive